All my favorite rhubarb recipes, plus Fresh Rhubarb Primer.

-The Northwest farmers markets are overflowing with field-grown rhubarb.
-And the bounty will extend well beyond the time the large commercial growers call it quits for the season.
-This is because small local growers have taken up the cause and have discovered that they can keep rhubarb growing about as long as customers show enthusiasm for buying it.
+Small local growers have taken up the cause and in the process have discovered that they can keep rhubarb growing about as long as customers show enthusiasm for buying it.
 My own enthusiasm never seems to wane.
-The absence between October and February just makes the heart grow fonder.
+The absence of fresh rhubarb between October and February just makes the heart grow fonder.

 Every spring, I work up a few new rhubarb dishes.
-Then I share the best of them with you.
-In case you missed them, here is a fresh rhubarb primer, plus some of my favorite ways to eat this most distinctive and evocative fruit cum vegetable.
+And share the best of them with you.
+In case you missed one or two, I’ve collected them all in this Fresh Rhubarb Roundup.
+But first check out my Fresh Rhubarb Primer, plus several ways to eat this most distinctive and evocative fruit cum vegetable.

 Everything you need to know, including season, selection, storage, preparation, cooking, and great partners.